severdia/shakespeare-obsidian/scripts_source/markdown/Much Ado About Nothing/Act 3, Scene 4.md

 ==8==My cousin’s a fool, and thou art another.
 I’ll wear none but this.

 **MARG.**
-==9==I like the new tire within excellently, if the hair were a thought browner; and your gown’s a most rare fashion, i’ faith.
+==9==I like the new tire within excellently, if the hair were a thought browner; and your gown’s a most rare fashion, i’faith.
 I saw the Duchess of Milan’s gown that they praise so.

 **HERO.**
 ==10==O, that exceeds, they say.